alirza9582/final-php-blog/README.md

-# please unzip first this is final commit
+# please unzip first this is the final commit